jlie10/SelfSacrifice/README.md

       for (Desc, gen) in Hero.Descendants:
         share = (kin_transfer)^gen	# share is coefficient of relatedness by default (depends on the 'KinSelection' parameter) Desc.score(+ share / tot_weights * tot_benef)

+## Actual scenario

+Admiration is no longer exogenous and will depend on the (alive) crowd's signaling of its patriotism.
+The idea is the following: in a certain context, such as intergroup conflict, selecting friends who are commited to the group may become crucial.
+If you make a mistake and befriend someone who is sympathetic to the other group, you may lose from their indecidedness in the face of danger - or worse, you may even be betrayed (denounced) at the moment of reckoning (e. g. the end of the war).
+Concurrent with the idea of a moment of reckoning, you own commitment will be questioned by the group and you would benefit from having commited (patriotic) friend.

+Together, these create a theoretical impetus to signal one's patriotism to others in order to attract friends.
+In turn, this makes it more 'interesting' (for one's genes) to self-sacrifice: signaling one's patroitism is a second-order signal; both are expected to be mutually reinforcing in specific conditions such as dire intergroup conflict.

+In order to implement this, individuals are given an additional `Honoring` gene, which controls their investment in the second-order signal, and a `Patriotism` phenotype, which will defines how much they are commited to the group (see under).

+The basic structure of life_game is not changed.

+### (2a) Self-sacrifices

+Only `honoring` is changed with respect to before: total social admiration is not given, but will depends on how much a population invests in honoring heroes - which is controlled by their `Honoring` gene.